 - Show a cartoon with definite point of view against the dentist.
 Turn and talk and share.
 This shows a definite point of view whether you agree with the point of view or not.

 - Introduce the New York Times article from a person from Zimbabwe.
 Read it, turn and talk, share, and develop different points of view based on a unique perspective.

 Author: Matt Renwick

-Matt Renwick is a 17-year public educator who began as a 5th and 6th grade teacher.
-After seven years of teaching, he served as a dean of students, assistant principal and athletic director before becoming an elementary principal in Wisconsin Rapids.
-Matt is now an elementary principal for the Mineral Point Unified School District (http://mineralpointschools.org/).
+Matt Renwick is an 18-year public educator who began as a 5th and 6th-grade teacher in Rudolph, WI.
+He now serves as an elementary principal for the Mineral Point Unified School District, also in Wisconsin (http://mineralpointschools.org/).
 He also teaches online graduate courses in curriculum design and instructional leadership for the University of Wisconsin-Superior.
 Matt tweets @ReadByExample and writes for ASCD (www.ascd.org) and Lead Literacy (www.leadliteracy.com).
 View all posts by Matt Renwick